 Computer Power students build the yearbook in the fall using online software, Photoshop, and digital photography.
 Basic Programming is also learned along with stop motion video animation and this year students will create a website using HTML via Code.org's curriculum CS Discoveries.

-Multimedia students are able to make their ideas come to life through audio, video, and 2D and 3D design platforms.
+Multimedia Production (Film) students are able to make their ideas come to life through audio, video, and 2D and 3D design platforms.